 If you are roasting pumpkin to make pumpkin purée as a replacement for canned pumpkin in a sweet recipe, such as pumpkin pie, pumpkin pancakes, pumpkin spice latte, or pumpkin spice overnight oats, we recommend baking the pumpkin without any additional ingredient.

-How to roast a whole pumpkin
+🔪 How to roast pumpkin in the oven

-Baking pumpkins is easy, the best way to roast pumpkin is as follows:
+Baking pumpkins is easy, The best way to roast pumpkin is as follows:

 Preheat the oven to 350 ºF (175 ºC) and line a baking pan with parchment paper.